ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 <img src="/images/wordle/leaks-tree.jpg" style="max-height:30vh; width:auto;"/>

-Note this is a deterministic strategy, meaning our guess for each word is based solely on feedback we've received for the word so far.
+This is strategy treats each secret independently, meaning our guess for each word is based solely on feedback we've received for the word so far.
 For example, we guess `THIRD` in all three positions where the feedback from the first guess was five gray squares.
-While we show the secret words in order here, since the strategy is deterministic it always requires a total of 15 guesses to solve all the words regardless of how they're permuted.
+While we show the secret words in order here, since the strategy treats each secret independently it always requires a total of 15 guesses to solve all the words regardless of how they're permuted.
 Next, consider a strategy with `MAJOR` as our starting word:

 <img src="/images/wordle/major-tree.jpg" style="max-height:30vh; width:auto;"/>

-Again, this deterministic strategy requires 15 guesses to solve any permutation of the 6 chosen secret words.
+Again, this strategy requires 15 guesses to solve any permutation of the 6 chosen secret words.
 Neither the `MAJOR` strategy nor `LEAKS` strategy are particularly impressive on their own.
 Let's try to solve an unknown permutation of our secret words while mixing the two starting words, with `MAJOR` for the first three positions and `LEAKS` for the last three: